Let’s look at the key reasons that are pushing Bright Health Group Inc. (BHG) to new highs - News Daemon

 Bright Health Group Inc. (NYSE: BHG) Trading Performance Indicators

-You can see what Bright Health Group Inc. (BHG) is doing with its current performance indicators.
-In the most recent quarter, the stock posted a price to sales ratio for the trailing twelve months stands at 0.05.
+Check out the current performance indicators for Bright Health Group Inc. (BHG).
+In the past quarter, the stock posted a price to sales ratio for the trailing twelve months stands at 0.05.

 Technical Analysis of Bright Health Group Inc. (BHG)

-Looking closely at Bright Health Group Inc. (NYSE: BHG), its last 5-days average volume was 8.31 million, which is a jump from its year-to-date volume of 3.43 million.
-As of the previous 9 days, the stock’s Stochastic %D was 14.10%.
-Additionally, its Average True Range was 0.04.
+Analysing the last 5-days average volume posted by the [Bright Health Group Inc., BHG], we can find that recorded value of 16.25 million was better than the volume posted last year of 4.11 million.
+As of the previous 9 days, the stock’s Stochastic %D was 11.19%.
+Additionally, its Average True Range was 0.05.

 Bright Health Group Inc. (NYSE: BHG) Key Stats